Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Board of Management members and mandates in supervisory boards and comparable regulatory committees, the formation of which is a statutory requirement

-Dr. Lars Brzoska
+Dr Lars Brzoska

 Chairman of the Board of Management